General Pediatrics/Physical Medicine and Rehabilitation

 As a resident in this program, you'll spend the first year in pediatrics as an intern doing all the same rotations as the categorical pediatric residents, with the exception of one month of pediatric rehabilitation.
-The next two years are divided evenly between the programs, and in years 4 and 5 there is progressively more rehabilitation medicine and less pediatrics.
-The last year is entirely pediatric rehabilitation.
+The next two years are divided evenly between the programs, and in years four and five there is progressively more rehabilitation medicine and less pediatrics.

 During the program, you can expect to: